NoFatherToMyStyle/CPPLearn/README.md

 # CPPLearn
-Projects from Learning C++
+Exercises from Learning C++
- This is where I'm putting my projects from C++ text book.
+ This is where I'm putting my exercises from C++ text book.